Art in the Park

 EMERALD GROVE BY JESSE WALP

 Artpark and local artist Jesse Walp teamed up to present "Emerald Grove," a whimsical interactive art installation geared towards children and nature lovers.
 The installation consists of many different elements designed to represent topographic features and history of the Artpark grounds.
 Interactive elements include bridges, windmills, sculptural seating, an earth mound, a sundial, and large pod-like huts which stand at 15ft tall.
+Bird Houses for Eastern Bluebirds, the State Bird of New York, were installed in 2024.
 The installation is located in the picnic grove next to Scott Burton's "A Picnic Table and Four Benches" (1983) concrete installation in between the Lower Park Information Center and the Artpark Gallery.
-More info

 Each element of the Artpark Percussion Garden presents playful opportunities for visitors to explore the different ways to interact and produce sound while posing curious questions on the nature of a performance, music-making and relationships within the natural environment of the park.
-Includes mulitple interactive installations by various artists.
-More info
+Includes multiple interactive installations by various artists.

 Artpark Percussion Garden has been made possible by a generous gift from the Charles D. and Mary A. Bauer Foundation.